-See the 'Definitions' section for more information on who may be classed as a Spouse or Survivor.
+See the 'Definitions' section for more information on who you can nominate to receive this benefit.

 Who will receive the benefits payable on my death?

 The lump sum death benefits are payable at the discretion of the Trustee.
 Under current legislation, this means that they do not form part of your estate for inheritance tax purposes.
 You can help the Trustee by completing a Nomination Form detailing the beneficiaries you would like to be considered.